Abhaycl/RoboND-Perception-1P3/README.md

 #### How to run the program with your own code

-For the execution of your own code make sure the **demo** flag is set to _"false"_ in `inverse_kinematics.launch` file under /RoboND-Kinematics-Project/kuka_arm/launch
+For the execution of your own code

 ```bash
 1.  cd ~/catkin_ws/src/RoboND-Perception-Project/pr2_robot/scripts